appwrite/php-scrypt/README.md

 #  scrypt-php

-A PHP Extension written in Rust to create scrypt password hashes
+A simple PHP Extension written in Rust to create scrypt password hashes.

 ## Usage
 Using the scrypt extension is easy, just add the extension to your PHP installation and use the scrypt functions like so: